 To avoid going over your budget, only shop for the clothes you need.
 Because “need” means something different for every person, try to determine which clothes you need in the same way you determine which groceries to buy.

-Write out a shopping list or take mental notes.
-The more specific your “needs” are, the less likely you are to buy things outside of your shopping list.
+Write out a shopping list to stay organized.
+The more specific your needs are, the less likely you are to buy things outside of your shopping list.

 Here’s an example of my shopping list for the coming season:

 - Coordinated loungewear (pandemic life.
 If I have to live in it, I want to feel good in it)

 - Brighter colors (my closet is very black and gray)